Why digital learning needs to incorporate books

-You may be one to fear that the death of the book is looming on the tech-obsessed horizon.
-But new research shows that people of all ages continue to see the value reading brings to building knowledge and developing new skills.
+As we approach World Book Day this week, you may be one to fear that the death of the book is looming on the tech-obsessed horizon.
+Fear not though, as new research shows that people of all ages continue to see the value reading brings to building knowledge and developing new skills.

 In a world where many of us are now glued to screens from sunrise to sunset, the importance of these words can easily be overlooked.
 Our multimodal world has many advantages – speed, ease, connectedness, access to information and much more.